officiallysingh/spring-boot-problem-handler/README.md

 **It is recommended to use just** [**`Problems`**](src/main/java/com/ksoot/problem/Problems.java), but following are also the ways to create exceptions by using inbuilt exception classes.
-These classes are internally used by `problem-handler`.
+These classes are internally used by `spring-boot-problem-handler`.

 Exception instances can be created as follows, to dynamically add any more attributes to error response along with default attributes.